 Right to Work in the UK

 The Academy Trust and its academies have a legal responsibility to check that all employees are entitled to live and work in the UK.
-You will be required to provide evidence of your eligibility to work in the UK, in accordance with UK Border Agency regulations, before you can undertake any paid work for the University.
+You will be required to provide evidence of your eligibility to work in the UK, in accordance with UK Visas and Immigration, before you can undertake any paid work for the University.
 If you need any further information or guidance please visit the home office website:

 Recruitment of Ex-offenders

 We undertake not to discriminate unfairly against any subject of a Disclosure on the basis of a conviction or other information revealed.